 - Actions seeking to enjoin individuals and entities that violate anti-discrimination laws through the unlawful denial of equal housing, access, education, employment opportunities or other civil rights laws as a result of discrimination on account of race, religion, gender, national origin and disability.

 A key component of the affirmative civil enforcement efforts of the Civil Division is the pursuit of recovery under the federal False Claims Act.
-The Civil Division frequently works with Inspectors General of many agencies to investigate allegations of fraud against the federal government and to litigate actions under the False Claims Act and its whistleblower provisions.
+The Civil Division works with federal and state law enforcement agencies to investigate allegations of fraud against the federal government and to litigate actions under the False Claims Act and its whistleblower provisions.

 - Settlement in the amount of $9.375 million to resolve allegations under the False Claims Act resulting from a home health company’s submission of false cost reports, which concealed related party relationships.